 Once you have finished videos or finished writing your awesome article, share it on your social media accounts.

-You can create specific pages that are your social media front, for example I run the Online Student on Facebook.
+You can create specific pages that are your social media front, for example I run this group on Facebook.

-I mainly use it for sharing articles that I write to increase the footprint of my articles, because search engines will trawl places such as Facebook or Twitter and find these urls.
+I mainly use it for sharing articles that I write to increase the footprint of my articles, because search engines will trawl places such as Facebook or Twitter and find these URLS.
+I will also share on my personal profile as well.

 If you have a high share rate, this will add to the traffic you receive, from new people seeing the article or video as well as showing search engines that people like your content!